Mani-Disciple/Religious-Values/README.md

-# Discriminatoryvalues
+# Religiousvalues
-DiscriminatoryValues is a political quiz aimed at determining how discriminatory you are on six distinct axes.
+ReligousValues is a Religious quiz aimed at determining your relationship to religion on 4 axis.